-Collective passports are for between 5 and 50 children.
-If there are more than 50 in the group you can split it up and apply for 2 or more passports.
+You can have between 5 and 50 children on a group passport.
+If there are more than 50 in the group, you can split the group and apply for 2 or more passports.

-You should also have a deputy group leader.
-The passport will become invalid if the group leader can’t travel, but if a deputy is named on the application, they could take over.
+A group leader must be named on the passport.
+The passport is invalid if the group leader can’t travel, but if a deputy leader is named on the application, they can take over.

 The group leader and deputy leader must: